i11g/Continuous-Integration-Pipeline-Using-GitHub-Actions/README.md

-This repo contains CI Projects
+This repo contains CI Project